 Breast milk is a complete food containing everything a baby needs for around the first six months of life.
 Although levels of iron in breast milk aren’t very high, a baby is also born with iron stores (iron reserves in the body).
-The iron levels in breast milk complement a baby’s iron stores until they start eating solid food at around six months of age and can access iron from their wider diet.12
+The iron levels in breast milk complement a baby’s iron stores until they start eating solid food at around six months of age when they get iron from their wider diet.12

-This article answers frequently asked questions about iron in breast milk, looks at the reasons why a baby’s iron stores may be low and shares current recommendations around giving iron supplements to a breastfed baby.
+This article answers frequently asked questions about iron in breast milk and shares official recommendations around giving iron supplements to a breastfed baby.

 What about iron levels in formula?